numbbo/coco-doc/documentation-howto.md

 (www.doxygen.org/).
 After installing doxygen, and having a clone of the `master` or `development` branch of the numbbo/coco github repository in the same folder than your numbbo/coco-doc checkout, you can create the html output in this directory by simply typing `doxygen` in the docs/coco-doc/C/ folder.
 Afterwards, commit and push of this repository will again update the web page directly as described above.
+Note that we have tried a few versions of doxygen back in January 2020 and not all were producing the output we wanted.
+Hence, we suggest to use Doxygen version 1.8.11.

 To create and publish the documentation of the cocoex and cocopp modules as well as the example_experiment.py, use pydoctor and copy the resulting files to the coco GForge repository at